nrjones8/blog/content/18f-fbi-officer-data.md

 Taking a quick look at this data combined with our original dataset of number of officers per 1000 people, there does seem to be a relationship - the more urban a state is, the greater number of police officers.
-The plot below could use some work (the state labels are messy, and I wrestled with [geom_jitter](http://ggplot2.tidyverse.org/reference/geom_jitter.html) for a bit before giving up), but shows the general trend.
+The plot below could use some work (the state labels are messy), but shows the general trend.

 ![% of population police vs. how urban](images/urban_pop_vs_officer_rate.png "% of population police vs. how urban")

-There are certainly many other factors at play here, but even a simple linear model shows that how urban a state is can significantly predict how policed it is:
+There are certainly many other factors at play here, but even a simple linear model shows that how urban a state is can significantly predict how policed it is.
+See below for full details of that model.

+## Conclusion
+This post only looks at a tiny portion of the data available through the UCR and the Crime Data Explorer.
+I'm hoping to spend more time looking at some of the richer datasets as well; it's great to see a push for making these kinds of datasets more easily accessible.
+Thanks for reading!

+### Code / data
+All of the code used in this post is available [on Github](https://github.com/nrjones8/18f-crime-data) - it includes pulling in a few different datasets, calculating the year-over-year changes in officer rates, and creating plots.

+The model used to predict officer rates, based on how urban a state is:
 ```
 lm(formula = officer_rate_per_1000 ~ POPPCT_URBAN, data = year_2010)